Vaknin Transcripts

 • Being controversial: He’s not a licensed psychologist or psychiatrist, which has drawn criticism from mental health professionals.

-• YouTube and interviews: He has a strong online presence, especially on YouTube, where he discusses psychology, narcissism, relationships, and sometimes geopolitics.
+• YouTube and interviews: He has a strong online presence, especially on YouTube, where he discusses psychology, relationships, and sometimes geopolitics.

 • Academic affiliations: He has served as a visiting professor and lecturer in various universities, particularly in Eastern Europe.